-This privacy notice explains how we collect, store and use personal data about Parents / Carers.
+This privacy notice explains how we collect, store and use personal data about pupils.

-We, Wheatfields Primary School, are the 'Data Controller' for the purposes of Data Protection Law.
+We, Wheatfields Primary School, are the 'data controller' for the purposes of data protection law.

 Our Data Protection Officer is The ICT Service (see 'Complaints' / 'Contact us' below).